marqrk/Speedipillar_Builds/README.md

 12/20/20203 - Alpha 1.2.2 - Finished Level 6, added a arrows to help clarity, and added graphics to the menus, also added a Level Select menu to make it easier to play specific levels.

 2/19/2024 - Alpha 1.3 - Added the first boss fight of the game, the Ladybug boss

+2/23/2024 - Alpha 1.3.1 - Added optional control stick controls and set up the framework for Json information tracking.